pybind/pybind11/docs/compiling.rst

-four possible ways to do this, and pybind11 supports all four: You can ask all users to install pybind11 beforehand (bad), you can use :ref:`setup_helpers-pep518` (good, but very new and requires Pip 10), :ref:`setup_helpers-setup_requires` (discouraged py Python packagers now that PEP 518 is available, but still works everywhere), or you can :ref:`setup_helpers-copy-manually` (always works but you have to manually sync your copy to get updates).
+four possible ways to do this, and pybind11 supports all four: You can ask all users to install pybind11 beforehand (bad), you can use :ref:`setup_helpers-pep518` (good, but very new and requires Pip 10), :ref:`setup_helpers-setup_requires` (discouraged by Python packagers now that PEP 518 is available, but it still works everywhere), or you can :ref:`setup_helpers-copy-manually` (always works but you have to manually sync your copy to get updates).